ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

    hosted on.
 3. Fork the repository.
 Click on the `Fork` button in the top right corner of the repository page to fork it.

-   > [!INFO]
+> [!NOTE]
 > *Forking* refers to the process of creating a copy of the repository in your GitHub account.
-This allows you to make
+This allows you to
+> make
-   > changes to the codebase without affecting the upstream codebase, while also allowing you to contribute to the upstream
+> changes to the codebase without affecting the upstream codebase, while also allowing you to contribute to the
+> upstream
 > repository.

 For CI/CD to work, make sure to add the following secrets to your repository: